roboticaml/roboticaml.github.io/about-robotica-machine-learning.md

 >We respect you, we don’t track you.
 There are no cookies.

 We don't sell to you, we partner with you.
 This means that the each process is bespoke; as much yours as it is ours.
 We work together on shared milestones and objectives.
 The work we undertake is priced according to agreed value.
-We have no incentive to cut corners or to tring out time and materials billing.
-And if we make a mistake, we will come clean immediately and find a mutual way forward to make good.
+We have no incentive to cut corners or to string out time and materials billing.
 We recognise that needs change as part of our commitment.

 **Working with Robotica is architected to be the easiest choice you will make and one you will not regret.**

 ## What's wrong with data science?